A Greener Low Emission Future for Shipping!

 The 'Medaka' is a eco-solar ferry being developed for urban waterways with the aim of producing a cost effective commuter vessel that can operate emissions free.

 For more information about the Medaka please follow this link: Medaka Eco Solar Ferry

-Aquarius Unmanned Surface Vessel
+Aquarius Unmanned Surface Vessel (USV)

 The Aquarius USV will utilise a range of renewable energy technologies in order to allow the vessel to stay on at sea longer or operate in stealth mode if required.

-Aquarius MRE System, EnergySail, Aquarius MAS & AquariusUSV are trademarks of Eco Marine Power Co.
+Please note: Aquarius MRE System, EnergySail, Aquarius MAS & Aquarius USV are trademarks of Eco Marine Power Co.
 Ltd.